mattermost/docs/doc/gitlab/unicorn/README.md

 # Configuration

-The `unicorn` chart is configured in two parts: chart-wide external services, and chart-wide defaults.
+The `unicorn` chart is configured in two parts: External Services, and Chart Settings.

 ## External Services